Skip to main content

 • You dislike recurring payments

-Some drivers prefer owning outright — no monthly bill, no plan renewal, no subscription mental overhead.
+Some drivers simply prefer owning outright — no monthly bill, no plan renewal, no subscription mental overhead.
 Buying fits that preference.

 • You want an asset you can sell or trade